vizzuhq/vizzu-ext-js-scrollytelling/README.md

 # Options
 - scrollType: String
     Controlls the scroll type.
-Currently, it only supports `animate`, which whill animate between current animation states and "speeds up" the animation if the user scrolls past multiple artictle elements.
+Currently, it only supports `animate`, which will animate between current animation states and "speeds up" the animation if the user scrolls past multiple artictle elements.
 Default: `animate`.
 - animateDuration: String
     A time unit that sets how fast will the "scrollPast" animations be.
 Default: `250ms`.
 - vizzuContainer: Object